• Skip to primary navigation

 Best avocado toast toppings

-If you want to mix it up and try out some alternative toppings with your avocado toast, why not try any of the following:
+If you want to mix it up and add extra flavor to your avocado toast, why not try any of the following:

 • Homemade red cabbage sauerkraut